lxdock/lxdock/README.md

 ## Usage

-It's not functional, so you can't use it, but if you put a `.nomad.yml` somewhere that looks
+It's barely functional, but if you put a `.nomad.yml` somewhere that looks like:
-like:

 ```
 name: myproject
 image: debian/jessie
 privileged: true # jessie is systemd

+# Those hostnames will be bound to the container's IP in your host's /etc/hosts file
 hostnames:
   - myproject.local

+# Will mount the project's root folder to /myshare in the container
 shares:
   - source: .
     dest: /myshare

+# When doing "nomad shell", you'll be having a shell for the specified user/home
+shell:
+  user: deployuser
+  home: /opt/myproject

+# Upon our first "nomad up", this ansible playbook will be ran from the host with the container's
+# IP in the inventory.
 provisioning:
   - type: ansible
     playbook: deploy/site.yml
 ```

-... and that you have a pre-configured `jessie` container that works, you should be able to get *something* out of `nomad` commands made in the same folder.
+... and that you have a pre-configured `jessie` container that works, you should manage to get a workflow similar to Vagrant's.

 You can also choose to define a container that will be created by pulling directly one of the image hosted on https://images.linuxcontainers.org/.
 This is the "pull" mode: